 “Right.
 And it also explains why none of them have done anything about the Fourth, because for them it still happened yesterday.
 I guess it’s easy to hold a grudge when the memory is still fresh.”

 “They should try alcohol.
-So I take it Tyler does have some ability?”
+So, I take it Tyler does have some ability?”

 Laura says, “Yes, Tyler’s a latent telepath.
 He can’t communicate telepathically with any humans or regular Edochians, but he can connect to the Fourths.
 Two months ago, he was on a Fleet ship staring down the nose of an Edochian destroyer’s main turbocannon.
 Tyler somehow freed that destroyer’s Fourth navigator via telepathic link.
 The navigator was very angry with its captors and killed everyone onboard.”

-“So we have an Edochian ship of our very own?”
+“So, we have an Edochian ship of our very own?”

 “No, the Edochians destroyed it.
 Probably to keep it out of our hands.
 But for a brief moment, the navigator was free.
 The result is that the Edochians have untethered their navigators, for fear that Tyler could pop in on Beane’s FTL ships and free them.
 The Edochians will travel in emergencies, sure, but for all intents in purposes we’ve grounded their capital ships.
-They have to rely on vessels small enough to fit through the Gates.”
+They have to rely on vessels small enough to fit through the gates.”

 “They don’t have regular FTL capabilities?”